MaykonMorais/email-worker-compose/README.md

 </p>

-## Instalation 🔧
+## Installation 🔧

-First of all make sure you have installed [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install) on your machine.
+First of all, make sure you have installed [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install) on your machine.

 After that, create a copy from file **env.example** and rename them to **.env**: